-Hired employees and separated employees at the above establishments during 2015 were selected according to a uniform sampling method.
+Approximately 170,000 hired employees and approximately 150,000 separated employees at the above establishments during 2016 were selected according to a random sampling method.

-1st half survey : January to June 2015 2nd half survey : July to December 2015
+1st half survey: January to June 2016 2nd half survey: July to December 2016

 - 1. Items on establishments - (1) Name and address, name of main product manufactured or principal business activity, and number of regular employees in the enterprise as a whole - (2) Mobility of regular employees and transferred employees by sex, and employment status - (3) Number of regular employees by sex, age, and type of employment (1st half survey only) - (4) Number of regular employees and insufficient workers by occupation, type of employment (1st half survey only) - 2.
 Items on hired employees - (1) Items on characteristics